HACKERALERT/Picocrypt/README.md

 For key derivation, Picocrypt uses Argon2d, winner of the PHC (Password Hashing Competition), which was completed in 2015.
 Argon2 is even slower than Scrypt and Bcrypt (for those that don't understand crypto, this is a good thing), making GPU, ASIC, and FPGA attacks impractical due to the huge amount of RAM that is used and written to during the key derivation.

 For key checking, SHA3-512 (Keccak) is used.
-For corruption checking, BLAKE2b is used.
+For corruption checking, BLAKE3 is used.
 Before decrypting, Picocrypt checks whether the password is correct by comparing <i>the derived key</i> to a SHA3-512 hash stored in the encrypted file.
 SHA3 is the latest standard for hashing recommended by the NIST.
 It's a modern and well-designed hash function that's open-source, unpatented, and royalty-free.

-XChaCha20-Poly1305, Argon2, SHA3, and BLAKE2 are well-recognized within the field of cryptography and are all considered to be mature and future-proof.
+XChaCha20-Poly1305, Argon2, and SHA3 are all well-recognized within the field of cryptography and are all considered to be mature and future-proof.
 You can rely on these ciphers and algorithms to protect your data, as they are all modern and have undergone a large amount of cryptanalysis.

 I did not write the crypto for Picocrypt.
 Picocrypt uses two Python libraries, <code>argon2-cffi</code> and <code>pycryptodome</code> to do the heavy lifting, both of which are well known and popular within the Python community.
 For people who want to know how Picocrypt handles the crypto, or for the paranoid, here is a breakdown of how Picocrypt protects your data: